 - A. In Resolution No. CAP-35-18 the Navajo Nation Council approved the Síhasin Fund Powerline and Chapter Projects Expenditure Plan to fund over 200 powerline, waterline, and other capital projects throughout the Navajo Nation.
 CAP-35-18 is attached hereto (without exhibits) as EXHIBIT 1. - B. The total cost of all projects funded by the Council's appropriation of Síhasin funds in CAP-35-18 was \$100,000,000 (Navajo Nation President Jonathan Nez line-item vetoed four projects listed in CAP-35-18 that amounted to \$889,350).
-See CAP-35-18.

-C. The CAP-35-18 projects, depending on their readiness, were grouped into three funding cycles: (1) Year One projects were to receive funding by the end of Fiscal Year 2018 (NTUA powerline projects), or by the end of the third quarter of Fiscal Year 2018 (Non-NTUA powerline projects); (2) Year Two projects were to receive funding by the end of the first quarter of Fiscal Year 2019; and (3) Year Three projects were to receive funding by the end of the first of the first quarter of Fiscal Year 2020.
-See CAP-35-18.

-- D. Regardless of the designated funding cycle, all CAP-35-18 project funds were to be spent or encumbered within 24 months of distribution to the recipient; and project funds not spent or encumbered by that deadline would revert to the Síhasin Fund account.
-See CAP-35-18. - 30 E. In Resolution No. CJA-03-21 the Navajo Nation Council amended CAP-35-18 to extend the
+See CAP-35-18. - C. The CAP-35-18 projects, depending on their readiness, were grouped into three funding cycles: (1) Year One projects were to receive funding by the end of Fiscal Year 2018 (NTUA powerline projects), or by the end of the third quarter of Fiscal Year 2018 (Non-NTUA powerline projects); (2) Year Two projects were to receive funding by the end of the first quarter of Fiscal Year 2019; and (3) Year Three projects were to receive funding by the end of the first quarter of Fiscal Year 2020.
+See CAP-35-18. - D. Regardless of the designated funding cycle, all CAP-35-18 project funds were to be spent or encumbered within 24 months of distribution to the recipient; and project funds not spent or encumbered by that deadline would revert to the Síhasin Fund account.
+See CAP-35-18. - E. In Resolution No. CJA-03-21 the Navajo Nation Council amended CAP-35-18 to extend the the U.S. Department of Health and Human Services declared a COVID Public Health